The EYFS Curriculum

 The Learning and Development Requirements

-We work in partnership with parents and/or carers to promote the learning and development of all children in our care and to ensure they are ready for school.
+We work in partnership with families to promote the learning and development of all children in our care and to ensure they are ready for school.
 The learning and development requirements are informed by the best available evidence on how children learn and reflect the broad range of skills, knowledge and attitudes children need as foundations for good future progress.
 Early years providers must guide the development of children's capabilities with a view to ensuring that children in our care complete the EYFS ready to benefit fully from the opportunities ahead of them.

 The areas of learning and development